By Justin Culver

 - Posted on 20.
 April 2012 23:58

-Denver, Colorado-based technology consulting and IT services firm Burrtech Corporation, developer of eTransmittal, a Web-based document transfer & tracking tool that simplifies, streamlines, and automates the exchange and tracking of architecture, engineering, and construction (AEC) documents, today announced its national recognition in Management Today magazine, also marking milestones in growth and new innovations.
+Denver, Colorado-based technology consulting and IT services firm bWERX Inc., developer of eTransmittal, a Web-based document transfer & tracking tool that simplifies, streamlines, and automates the exchange and tracking of architecture, engineering, and construction (AEC) documents, today announced its national recognition in Management Today magazine, also marking milestones in growth and new innovations.

-Burrtech’s collaborative SaaS (Software as a Service) product, eTransmittal, is also represented on the back cover of the Management Today Spring 2012 issue.
-Poised to earn even more awards for growth and software development accolades (beyond those exhibited on the back cover feature), Burrtech Corporation has added three new employees so far this Spring and established technology partnerships with four new clients.
+bWERX’s collaborative SaaS (Software as a Service) product, eTransmittal, is also represented on the back cover of the Management Today Spring 2012 issue.
+Poised to earn even more awards for growth and software development accolades (beyond those exhibited on the back cover feature), bWERX Inc. has added three new employees so far this Spring and established technology partnerships with four new clients.